feilipu/NASCOM_BASIC_4.7/README.md

 Two versions of initialisation routines for NASCOM Basic are provided.

-# 56k Basic
+# 56k Basic with integrated HexLoadr

-Provides the maximum Basic program space, and requires a 64k/56k RAM module.
+This version requires a 64k/56k RAM module.
 The 56k version utilises the full 56k RAM memory space of the RC2014, starting at `0x2000`.

 This ROM provides both Intel HexLoadr functions and a `RST`, `INT0`, and `NMI` JumP Table.